tomossmith/MS3-Foodie/README.md

 * ### <span id="ux-design-typography"><b>Typography</b></span>

-    When choosing which font to use as part of my design, I felt it was important for it to be easy to read but have similar feel as a font you would choose for a restraunt menu.
-I wanted the font to be appropriate so that I could use it for the logo text and also the main site text.
-This would then help maintain a nice continuity within the design and also help create the 'Foodie' brand I was aiming for.
+    When choosing which font to use as part of my design, I felt it was important for it to be easy to read but have similar feel as a font you would choose for a restaurant menu.
+I wanted the font to be appropriate so that I could use it for the logo text and the main site text.
+This would then help maintain a nice continuity within the design and help create the 'Foodie' brand I was aiming for.

     I have used Google to source the fonts and these are loaded within the head of the page.